The heavens declare the glory of God and the firmament showeth His handiwork. Psalm 19:2

 because this is a very useful instrument for a beginner in WebCam imaging.To extend the focal lengths of the instruments a Meade 2x Barlow lens was used.

 As a recording instrument I use a Philips ToUcam Pro camera.
-Currently I use a Celestron C11 Schmidt-Cassegrain telescope with a focal length of 2800 mm.
+Later on, I use a Celestron C11 Schmidt-Cassegrain telescope with a focal length of 2800 mm.

 Most of the time I take about 100-200 exposures of 1/25 sec and combine the pictures using the